guluc3m/newGULpage/README.md

 ## Color palette

 This is the color palette used in the whole page.
-You can find the hexadecimal values of each one at the beginning of [style.css](style.css)
+You can find the hexadecimal values of each one at the beginning of [style.css](style.css).
+There are several of them which are workgroup specific and should not be used on other pages.
 ![GUL color palette image.
 From left to right: Hack3rs Red, Radio Blue, GUL Blue, Dark gray, GUL Gray, Light gray and Lighter gray](etc/gul_palette.png)

 ## Cards